segmentio/analytics-edge/packages/edge-sdk-cloudflare/README.md

 ## How to configure your worker

-The Cloudflare Worker than runs the Edge SDK can be configured using two methods:
+Edge SDK requires you to setup a Cloudflare Worker.
+You can choose one of the following two methods to setup your worker:

 **Running as a full proxy on your domain**
 This approach allows the worker to intercept all the request to your website, and subsequently offer few features: